-- There must be no other Technicians (4’s) or Driver’s (5’s) available to act as Technician for the call, within 3 minutes dispatch of the alpha pager.
+- There must be no other Technicians (4’s) available to act as Technician for the call, within 3 minutes of dispatch.

-- The UDECU driver (5) must give their approval for the FP to “tech” the call.
+- The UDECU technician/driver must give their approval for the FP to “tech” the call.

 - A Driver’s Permission must be given for each individual call.